-THE SCHOOL OF HISTORICAL STUDIES supports scholarship in all fields of historical research, but is concerned principally with the history of western, near eastern and Asian civilizations, with particular emphasis upon Greek and Roman civilization, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, art history, the history of science and philosophy, and modern international relations.
+THE SCHOOL OF HISTORICAL STUDIES supports scholarship in all fields of historical research, but is concerned principally with the history of western, near eastern and Asian civilizations, with particular emphasis upon Greek and Roman civilization, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, art history, the history of science, and late modern history with a special emphasis on the history of international relations.
 The School also offers the Edward T. Cone Membership in Music Studies.
-Each year the School welcomes approximately forty Members.
+Each year the School welcomes approximately forty Members selected on the basis of both external and internal review.
 Most are working on topics in the above mentioned fields, but each year the School also selects some scholars working in other areas of historical research.
-Members in the School are appointed for either one term (first term September 22 to December 19, second term January 5 to April 3) or for two terms, amounting to a full academic year.
+Members in the School are appointed for either one term (first term Sept.
+21 to Dec.
+18, second term Jan.
+11 to April 9) or for two terms, amounting to a full academic year.

-ELIGIBILITY REQUIREMENTS include the Ph.D. (or equivalent) at the time of application and a substantial record of publication.
-The School takes into account the stage of the scholar’s academic career when considering the list of publications, but in general applicants should have at least several articles already published in scholarly publications in order to be considered eligible.
+ELIGIBILITY REQUIREMENTS include a substantial record of publication and a PhD awarded by no later than December 31, 2019.
+(Scholars with a PhD awarded in 2020 are expected to wait at least one year before applying.)
+The School takes into account the stage of the scholar’s academic career when evaluating the list of publications, but applicants should have at least several articles already in print in scholarly publications in order to be considered eligible.
 Qualified candidates of any nationality are invited to apply.
 Scholars are not required to have a current institutional affiliation.

-INSTITUTE STIPENDS will normally be offered up to a maximum of $70,000 for the full academic year, or $35,000 for one term.
+INSTITUTE STIPENDS will normally be offered up to a maximum of $78,000 for the full academic year, or $39,000 for one term.
 A few senior scholars will be offered additional funding to help make up for losses in salary.
 Stipends may be supplemented by other grants, including sabbatical salaries, but if the total exceeds the salary at the time of application the Institute stipend will be reduced accordingly.
 Scholars with full sabbatical funding, other grants, retirement funding, or other means may apply for a non-stipendiary membership.
 Institute stipends are intended to replace lost salary to fund Members; they are not intended to pay for teaching replacements in Members’ home institutions.
-Up to three Assistant Professors who meet additional eligibility requirements will be selected for Mellon Fellowships that will provide full year support matching their salaries and benefits at the time of application.
-(Detailed information about this program is on the website: http://www.hs.ias.edu/mellon.)
+A few Assistant Professors who meet additional eligibility requirements will be selected for Mellon Fellowships that will provide full year support matching their salaries and benefits at the time of application.
+(Detailed information about this program is on the website: https://www.hs.ias.edu/mellon.)
 Some short-term visitorships (for less than a full term, and without stipend) are also available on an ad-hoc basis.
-(To inquire contact the Administrative Officer as indicated below.)
+(To inquire about visitorship opportunities contact the Administrative Officer at HSao@ias.edu.)

 Further information and membership application materials may be found on the School’s web site, www.hs.ias.edu.
-Our online application for the 2014-2015 academic year will be available as of June 1st on the web at: https://applications.ias.edu.
-Inquiries may be sent by email to the Administrative Officer at email@example.com or by post to: School of Historical Studies, Institute for Advanced Study, Einstein Drive, Princeton, New Jersey 08540.
-Completed membership applications must be submitted by November 1, 2013.
+Inquiries may be sent by email to the Administrative Officer at email@example.com or by post to: Member Programs, School of Historical Studies, Institute for Advanced Study, Einstein Drive, Princeton, New Jersey 08540.
+Completed membership applications must be submitted by October 15, 2020.